-The architecture of our system, written in NesC, is shown in Figure 5.
+The architecture of VigilNet, written in nesC, is shown in Figure 7.
 The whole system occupies 39,496 bytes of code memory and 3,725 bytes of data memory.
 We divide system components into four major groups; initialization, tracking, power management, and general utilities.
 Initialization components are responsible for basic infrastructure establishment.
 Tracking components support the event tracking functions.
-The SentryPM module performs power management which puts motes to sleep as described earlier, when no significant events are detected.
+The SentryPM module performs power management, which puts motes to sleep as described earlier, when no significant events are detected.
 We also use some utilities to facilitate downloading, debugging, tuning and statistical logging.
-We provide a backbone module which is in charge of time-driven transitions between phases.
+We provide a backbone module (Time Driven System Cycle module in Figure 7) in charge of time-driven transitions between the phases.
 We also use this module to pass state information among other modules to reduce the dependency among components.

-In implementing the above architecture, several system challenges were met, primarily due to lack of common operating system support which TinyOS doesn't have.
+We encounter several system challenges when implementing above architecture, primarily due to lack of common operating system support from TinyOS.
 Some of the most important issues were the following:

 Concurrency Control: TinyOS provides minimal support for concurrency control.
-The latest NesC compiler detects potential data races and give warnings at compile-time, however, it still requires the programmer to deal with it.
-Data race can be avoided by atomic sections or tasks.
+The latest nesC compiler detects potential data races and gives warnings at compile-time, however, it still requires the programmer to deal with it.
+Data races can be avoided by creating atomic sections.
 An atomic section is implemented through disabling and enabling interrupts.
 This requires the critical section to be very short.
-Otherwise, the system will become unresponsive.
-For example, if the soft timer cannot get updated by clock interrupts, time drift will happen.
+Otherwise, the system becomes unresponsive.
+For example, if the soft timer cannot get updated by clock interrupts, time drift happens.
 A better approach is to put all operations that access shared data into a task context.
 This guarantees sequential access to the data.
 However, the current task model doesn't allow parameter passing.
 The solution to this limitation is to put parameters into shared variables accessible by all tasks and use atomic sections to protect the read and write operation on these variables.

 Packet Scheduling: For now, the TinyOS communication module doesn't provide a buffering mechanism.
 It is often the case that multiple components send out packets concurrently.
-All but one operation fails due to the mutual exclusion mechanism described above, used in the lower layer.
+In this case, only one attempt succeeds due to the mutual exclusion mechanism used in the lower layer.
 The current solution we used is to provide application layer buffering.
 We reinitiate the transmission with linear backoff when contention happens.

 Aggregation: The TinyOS communication module has a relatively high overhead.
 The packet header is 7 bytes (MAC header+ CRC) and the preamble overhead is 20 bytes in MICA2.
 For a default payload size of 29 bytes, the overhead to send a single packet is 48%!
 This limitation motivates us to use aggregation techniques.
 We use piggybacking whenever possible to increase the effective data rate.
 For instance, we piggyback system-wide parameters in time synchronization messages and piggyback sentry declaration information in neighbor beaconing.
-A more advanced aggregation technique such as in [9] is desired to efficiently use bandwidth.
+A more advanced aggregation technique such as in [He et al. 2004] is desired to use bandwidth efficiently.

 Hardware Limitations: In general, the MICA2 platform is effective in supporting our system.
-However, in some cases, we have to modify our design to accommodate the limitations on hardware.
-First, the MICA2 mote has no circuit support for remote passsive wakeup.
+However, in some cases, we have to modify our design to accommodate the limitations of the hardware.
+First, the MICA2 mote has no circuit support for remote passive wakeup [Gu and Stankovic 2004].
 The current snooze implementation relies on a timer interrupt.
-This increases the chance of false negatives when the sleep duration of nonsentries is relatively long.
+This increases the chance of false negatives when the sleep duration of non-sentries is relatively long.
 Second, while the operating frequency of the Chipcon radio is selectable, external hardware attached to the chip can only support one frequency.
 This prevents us from designing a better collision avoidance algorithm to improve radio performance.
-Third, the current timer is supported through software which freezes when snooze is enabled.
-Though we can compensate for the lost time after a mote is awakened, more precise hardware timer support is desired.